White-tailed eagle: Migration and dispersal

-In the far east, the species appear to take different migratory routes in fall and spring, traveling from north-central Kamchatka thru the Kurile islands to Hokkaido in fall, while in spring these eagles travel north through Sakhalin and the Okhotsk Coast.
+In the far east, the species appear to take different migratory routes in autumn and spring, traveling from north-central Kamchatka thru the Kurile islands to Hokkaido in autumn, while in spring these eagles travel north through Sakhalin and the Okhotsk Coast.
 In the White Sea area, southward moments begin in September with most white-tailed eagles being gone by November but in mild winters some adults may remain behind.
 Some white-tailed eagles from the White Sea were found well over 2000 km away to the west, in countries such as Hungary and Italy.
 Return spring migration to the White Sea is by February–March.
-During winter, whether long-distance migrants or short-distance dispersers, white-tailed eagles tend to become gregarious, especially younger juvenile birds.
-Many such groups can contain up to 10 and, in areas near large breeding populations such as in Norway, at least 30–40 individuals.
+During winter, whether long-distance migrants or short-distance dispersers, white-tailed eagles tend to become gregarious, especially younger immature birds.
+Many such groups can contain up to 10 and, in areas near large breeding populations such as the Scandinavian countries, up to at least 30–50 individuals.
 Wintering congregations at the Baltic coast and on the River Elbe from 37 winters show that arrivals begin in November, with numbers peaking in January and then declining during March and early April.
 Although juveniles usually return to their natal area some apparently overshoot these areas, such as those returning to Romania or on the Black Sea which have been recorded 330 km north of their natal site and 510 km northeast of their natal site.

 Territoriality

 Territory size in white-tailed eagles may vary from 52 to 415 km2, usually less than 130 km2, per one estimate.
 However, home ranges in northeastern Germany were much smaller than this, at 2.25 to 19.16 km2.
-While territorial behavior is known in well more than half of all modern birds, essentially all predatory birds of different lineages are particularly strongly territorial because the live prey necessary to feed a family, including the female of the pair (which must remain near the young for them to survive) and the young themselves, tends to be sparser.
+While territorial behaviour is known in well more than half of all modern birds, essentially all predatory birds of different lineages are particularly strongly territorial because the live prey necessary to feed a family, including the female of the pair (which must remain near the young for them to survive) and the young themselves, tends to be sparser.
 Furthermore, appropriate habitat is needed in which to execute this hunting and also, of course, to build a nest with some security.
 Although a relatively gregarious raptor, especially among wintering birds and juveniles and immature birds, they are territorial and intrusion by a male in adult plumage often provokes vigorous fighting, in which either combatant can even die.
 In some cases, these vicious fights can cause damage to the nest as the two fighting eagles plummet down trying to slash at each other.